greenelab/phenoplier_manuscript/manuscript.md

 the National Institute of General Medical Sciences (R01 GM139891 to W. Wei);
 the National Heart, Lung, and Blood Institute (R01 HL163854 to Q. Feng);
 the National Institute of Diabetes and Digestive and Kidney Diseases (DK126194 to B.F.
 Voight);
 the Daniel B. Burke Endowed Chair for Diabetes Research to S.F.A.
-Grant.
+Grant;
+the Robert L. McNeil Jr. Endowed Fellowship in Translational Medicine and Therapeutics to C. Skarke.

 The Phase III of the eMERGE Network was initiated and funded by the NHGRI through the following grants:
 U01 HG8657 (Group Health Cooperative/University of Washington);